-This power tool is equipped with a 3-conductor cord and grounding type plug which has a grounding prong, Listed by Underwriters' Laboratories.
-The ground conductor has a green jacket and is attached to the tool housing at one end and to the ground prong in the attachment plug at the other end.
+This power tool is equipped with an approved 3-conductor cord and grounding type plug.
+The ground wire has a green jacket and is attached to the tool housing at one end and to the ground prong in the attachment plug at the other end.